Bankruptcy Law in Canada

 - General – discusses how this act interacts with others and other information not covered in the other sections

-For information about the CCAA, you can read the act online, or contact a licensed bankruptcy trustee in your area.
+For information about the CCAA, you can read the act online, or contact a Licensed Insolvency Trustee in your area.

 Each province has specific laws for dealing with bankruptcy and debt solutions.
 These laws often deal with what property you can keep when you go bankrupt, and how to handle your assets and income during the period of bankruptcy.

 Below is a list of laws that affect bankruptcies in each province and territory.
 There are links to the laws online, as well as a link to a brief explanation that we have written to assist you.
 Remember, though, that these pages should not be used as a substitute for a licensed trustee, as this is information changes often and may be applied differently to your situation.
-You can contact us to arrange a free consultation with a licensed bankruptcy trustee in Canada to discuss your options and how these laws apply to you.
+You can contact us to arrange a free consultation with a Licensed Insolvency Trustee in Canada to discuss your options and how these laws apply to you.

 Alberta Bankruptcy Law